HPC-Courses/AMSC-Labs/Labs/2023-24/lab00-setup/README.md

 ![WSL connect](./assets/WSL-F1.png)

-It should open a new instace of VS Code connected to the WSL (the first time it may take a while).
+It should open a new instance of VS Code connected to the WSL (the first time it may take a while).
 Here you can open and work in any folder of the WSL.

 #### 4.1.2 Docker